openprocurement/openprocurement.auctions.appraisal/docs/source/overview.rst

 Overview
 ========

-openprocurement.auctions.appraisal contains documentaion concerning the type of Small Scale Privatization auctions.
+openprocurement.auctions.appraisal describes the process of insider auction.

-The procedure to be used is **sellout.insider** which states for privatization's objects.
+The procurementMethodType (type of the procedure) is **appraisal.insider**.

 Features
 --------

 * Auction consists of 3 stages: Dutch auction, sealed bid and best bid parts.
 * The only date Organizer has to provide is a preferable day for the auction, the rest will be calculated automatically.
-* Organizer can't edit procedure's significant properties (*Auction.value*, etc.).
 * Bidders can enter the auction till the end of the Dutch part (tenderPeriod.endDate =  auctionPeriod.startDate + Dutch part duration).
 * Bids with the `value` mentioned will be rejected.
 * *Auction.value* is gradually decreasing per 1% during the Dutch part.
 * Bidder can't delete his bid within the first part of the auction.
 * The maximum number of steps within the Dutch part is 99.
 * In case of no bid has been made within Dutch auction, the whole procedure will be marked as unsuccessful.
-* The `minimalStep` field is optional (value that will be always automatically set is 0).

 Conventions
 -----------